 When working with your moulds, keep the ones you use for resin, for resin only.
 Do not use them for any other projects.
 Once moulds are worn out, and shine is gone, you can repurpose them for concrete or other non resin casting type projects if desired.
 Or you can continue to use the mould, but be prepared to sand & polish the piece to a glass shine if desired.

 Try not to stretch your moulds too far when removing objects, as it can also wear down the shiny surface or tear the mould.
 When trying to remove resin cast pieces from your mould, try running a bit of water and mild dish soap between mould and piece, and slowly work it down to help gently release the piece.

-Happy casting and I hope this info might help to save or prolong the life and condition of your moulds. :)
+Happy casting and I hope this info might help prolong the life and condition of your moulds. :)

 This image below: shows a mould on the left, that has worn out.
-The shine is gone, and the edges have relaxed and no longer hold the shape.
+The shine is gone (mould is actually faded), and the edges have relaxed and no longer hold the shape.
 The image on the right, shows a mould that still has it's shine (can not see in photo), and the edges are still firm and supportive.

 Here is another example of a mould that has worn out.
 These are the exact same mould from same supplier, and same silicone material.
 The feather mould on the left had been used twice.
 The feather mould on the right had been used about 15 times.
 So as you can see it's getting pretty worn , from both resin, as well as being stretched many times to release castings.